devyanighildiyal/Pairs-Game/README.md

 <br />

-* Instructions for FIND THE SYMBOL :
+b) Instructions for FIND THE SYMBOL :

 1) This is a single player game where you will be provided with a list of symbols and a 5*5 grid in which 10 symbols are hidden.
 2) You will have to select a symbol from the given list and find its matching symbol in the grid, for this you will enter the coordinates like 1a , 2b , 1c etc.